albar965/littlenavmap-manual/en/OPTIONS.md

 ### ![Weather](../images/icons/weather.png "Weather") Weather {#weather}

-You can select the various weather sources to be be shown in the `Information` dock window or in the map tooltips.
+You can select the various weather sources to be shown in the `Information` dock window or in the map tooltips.

 The weather type `Flight Simulator` will either display weather from the FSX or P3D connection or from X-Planes `METAR.rwx` weather file.